-- Note 1: Central nervous system (CNS) includes the following primary sites: Cerebral meninges C700; spinal meninges C701; meninges NOS C709; brain C710-C719; spinal cord C720; cauda equina C721; olfactory nerve C722; optic nerve C723; acoustic nerve C724; cranial nerve NOS C725; overlapping lesion of brain and central nervous system C728; nervous system NOS C729; pituitary gland C751; craniopharyngeal duct C752; pineal gland C753. - Note 2: Malignant CNS neoplasms have a separate set of rules. - Note 3: 2007 MPH Rules and 2018 Solid Tumor Rules are used based on date of diagnosis. - Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use 2018 Solid Tumor Rules - The original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the 2018 Solid Tumor Rules. - Note 4: Non-malignant central nervous system (CNS) neoplasms (previously called benign and borderline) are reportable for cases diagnosed 1/1/2004 and later. - Note 5: Pilocytic astrocytoma/juvenile pilocytic astrocytoma: - These neoplasms are reportable in North American as malignant 9421/3 for all CNS sites with the exception of the optic nerve: - WHO Classification Tumors of the Central Nervous System and IARC designate pilocytic astrocytoma as a synonym for optic glioma - When the primary site is optic nerve and the diagnosis is either optic glioma or pilocytic astrocytoma, the behavior is non-malignant and coded 9421/1 - Note 6: Tables and rules refer to ICD-O rather than ICD-O-3.
+Note 1: Central nervous system (CNS) includes the following primary sites: Cerebral meninges C700; spinal meninges C701; meninges NOS C709; brain C710-C719; spinal cord C720; cauda equina C721; olfactory nerve C722; optic nerve C723; acoustic nerve C724; cranial nerve NOS C725; overlapping lesion of brain and central nervous system C728; nervous system NOS C729; pituitary gland C751; craniopharyngeal duct C752; pineal gland C753.

+- Note 2: Malignant CNS neoplasms have a separate set of rules. - Note 3: 2007 MPH Rules and 2018 Solid Tumor Rules are used based on date of diagnosis. - Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use 2018 Solid Tumor Rules - The original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the 2018 Solid Tumor Rules. - Note 4: Non-malignant central nervous system (CNS) neoplasms (previously called benign and borderline) are reportable for cases diagnosed 1/1/2004 and later. - Note 5: Pilocytic astrocytoma/juvenile pilocytic astrocytoma: - For cases diagnosed prior to 1/1/2023, these neoplasms are reportable in North American as malignant 9421/3 for all CNS sites with the exception of the optic nerve: - WHO Classification Tumors of the Central Nervous System and IARC designate pilocytic astrocytoma as a synonym for optic glioma - When the primary site is optic nerve and the diagnosis is either optic glioma or pilocytic astrocytoma, the behavior is non-malignant and coded 9421/1 - Beginning with cases diagnosed 1/1/2023 forward, pilocytic astrocytoma/juvenile pilocytic astrocytoma are to be reported as 9421/1 for all CNS sites. - Note 6: Tables and rules refer to ICD-O rather than ICD-O-3.
 The version is not specified to allow for updates.
 Use the currently approved version of ICD-O. - Note 7: For those sites/histologies which have recognized biomarkers, the biomarkers may aid in the identification of histologic type.
 Currently, there are clinical trials being conducted to determine whether these biomarkers can be used to identify multiple primaries.
 Follow the Multiple Primary Rules; do not code multiple primaries based on biomarkers. - Note 8: See the Head and Neck Rules for coding paragangliomas.